 Return to Oz (Walter Murch, 1985) does not have much of a reputation but turned out to be rich in childlike sense of wonder – an imaginative and beautifully shot odyssey.
 11-year-old Fairuza Balk is absolutely enchanting as the resourceful heroine.
 What expressive eyes!

 This Disney production is remarkably dark and sophisticated.
 It was made during a brief period where a more adult approach to their live action family films was tried out.
-Other highly commendable works from this time include the near-masterpiece Never Cry Wolf (Caroll Ballard, 1983) and very fine films like Tex (Tim Hunter, 1982), The Journey of Natty Gann (Jeremy Kagan, 1985), and One Magic Christmas (Phillip Borsos, 1985).
+Other highly commendable works from this time include the near-masterpieces Never Cry Wolf (Caroll Ballard, 1983) and Something Wicked This Way Comes (Jack Clayton, 1983), as well as the very fine films Tex (Tim Hunter, 1982), The Journey of Natty Gann (Jeremy Kagan, 1985), and One Magic Christmas (Phillip Borsos, 1985).

 Unfortunately, some of them were misunderstood by critics and did not do well commercially.
 The box office takings for Return to Oz were very poor and its ranking of 42/100 on MetaCritic is plainly weird.
 Poor Fairuza Balk being rewarded like that, for such a strong, likable and charming performance.
 (And check out Roger Ebert’s confused review of One Magic Christmas – even though he thought the film was quite excellent, he could not recommend it!)
 The stature of Return to Oz has improved with time, however, and in reflection of this its user rating on IMDb, for what it’s worth, is as high as 6.8.